Doc is exclusively run by volunteers who manage every aspect from

 get more involved or just want to learn more about how Doc

 is run are welcome and encouraged to attend.
-For Winter Quarter 2013, volunteer meetings take place every Sunday at 5:30 pm in the cinema lobby.
+Volunteer meetings generally take place every Sunday at 5:30 pm in the cinema lobby.

 Ticket sellers are in charge of selling tickets before the movie.
 This is probably the easiest volunteer position and requires the smallest time commitment, about 45 minutes a week.
 Ticket sellers should be at Doc and ready to sell tickets at least thirty minutes before the beginning of the show, and are needed until 15 minutes after the show has begun.